Yandex Cloud

 • Deleting a Docker image

-You can configure the environment to run your code using Docker images.
+You can configure the environment for running your code using Docker images.

-Yandex DataSphere lets you create repositories of Docker images in a project and select an image for the project.
+Yandex DataSphere enables you to create repositories of Docker images and select an image to use in a project.
 The selected image will be used when running code in all project notebooks.

 Creating a Docker imageCreating a Docker image